Keep your conscience clean and your soap bars green

 Are your soaps suitable for sensitive skin?

 Our natural soap bars and shaving soap bars are designed to be gentle and nourishing for all skin types, even the most sensitive skin.
 However, if you’ve got sensitive skin then it’s best to steer clear of the exfoliant soap bars, as they might leave you feeling a little irritated.
+If, on the other hand, you are in need of exfoliation, our exfoliator bars work best with either a natural loofah or one of our sisal soap saver pouches.

 If you’re concerned about how your skin might react to any of our soaps, try out a small amount first before covering yourself in head to toe suds.